dclong/blog/misc/content/2017/04/odbc-vs-jdbc-in-python.markdown

     Currently,
     ODBC packages also have richer features than JDBC packages.
     However,
-    it is not an easy job to install and configure ODBC drivers for a non-open source databases (e.g., Teradata), in which situations JDBC is more convenient.
+    it is not an easy job to install and configure ODBC drivers for non-open source databases (e.g., Teradata), in which situations JDBC is more convenient.